mufflyt/Opioid_Medicare_D_2014/README.md

 # vroom
 I used the vroom package to read in all the drug prescription data for the four different years.
 It worked like a charm.
 Wow!

+# Working through the Dermatology Paper for this.
+Opioid Prescribing Pattenrs and Complications in the Dermatology Medicare Population